lzrbit/Dual-LS/README.md

     └── map_vis_without_lanelet.py
 ```

 # Processed Data
 The experiments in this work are based on [INTERACTION dataset](https://interaction-dataset.com/).
-The processed data is available in this link for [download](https://drive.google.com/drive/folders/1roEeNQJFz777DbPEMf21R3j2BQdRKecp?usp=drive_link).
+The processed data is available in this link for [Google Drive](https://drive.google.com/drive/folders/1roEeNQJFz777DbPEMf21R3j2BQdRKecp?usp=drive_link).

 # Implementations
 ## Enviroment